 Have realistic expectations

 How to actually enjoy a Koh Samui rainy day?
 (Yes, really!)
-Rather than having your holiday ruined by an afternoon or few days of rain – try this little trick: Assume it will rain for at least part of your trip.
-That way, you’ll already have rainy-day activities that you’re looking forward to (and there are many).
+Rather than having your holiday ruined by an afternoon or a few days of rain – try this little trick: Assume it will rain for at least part of your trip.
+That way, you’ll already have rainy-day activities that you’re looking forward to (and there are many – find a full chapter of ideas in The Koh Samui Guide).

 How to avoid Koh Samui rain?